R-ocke-R/Talking_Turtle/README.md

   - Basic: Linear (`up`/`down`) and angular (`left`/`right`) movements
   - Patterns: `arc` and `circle` (currently both draw an arc)
 - **Output:** Velocity commands to `/turtle1/cmd_vel`

+### 3. `tts_node.py` - The Voice of the Turtle
+ - Function: Subscribes to the /speak_this topic and uses a text-to-speech engine to convert any message it receives into spoken audio.

+### 4. `game_manager.py` - The Brains of the Operation
+ - Function: Listens to /recognized_speech and decides what to do.
+It manages the state of the "Draw with Me" game.
+- **Logic:**
+- If it hears "let's draw," it starts the game.
+- It sends instructions to the user by publishing text to the /speak_this topic.
+- It sends movement commands to the turtle by publishing to the /turtle_cmd topic.
+- Educational Content: Includes fun facts about shapes to share upon completion of a drawing.

 ### 3. `command_publisher.py` - Manual Input Node
 - **Interactive command-line interface**